New Times Energy Corporation Limited (Stock code: 00166.HK), headquartered in Hong Kong

 Mr. TANG, John Wing Yan (Executive Director and Chief Executive Officer)

-Mr. TANG, John Wing Yan, aged 67, was appointed as an executive Director in June 2017.
+Mr. TANG, John Wing Yan, aged 70, was appointed as an executive Director in June 2017.
 Mr. Tang joined the Group as general manager in August 2015.
 He brings with him over 20 years of senior management experience and has held top executive positions with various international companies prior to joining the Group.

 Formally trained as a structural engineer, Mr. Tang was a Chartered Engineer in the United Kingdom (“UK”) as well as a Registered Professional Engineer in USA and Canada.
 Author and co-author of peer-reviewed publications in several technical journals and conferences, he is also the holder of U.S. Patent US6329589 pertaining to wireless transmission of solar power for exterior curtain wall in buildings.